VladimirMarkelov/ttdl/README.md

    parsing.
 So, even if relative dates are enabled, a plugin gets in default format.
 3. All values presented in result JSON are printed as is, while all missing values are printed with current format settings.
+4. Removing a tag from `specialTags` hashmap does not remove the tag from the subject.
+   If you want to remove a tag, set its value to an empty string.

 #### Example